pesor/TTGO-T-HIGrow/README.md

 3.0.4 Adapting to HACS frontend card: Battery State Card

 3.0.5 The plant name, is now added to the modules SPIFFS file system, so that it part of the constant data of the module.

+3.0.6 Corrected DST, so it now works, both for shift to winter time, and shift to summer time.

+4.0.0 Same as 3.0.6, but the software has changed from Arduino EDI, to VSCode/PlatformIO

 ### Authors